introlab/odas/README.md

 ### XMOS xCore Array Microphone

 Connect the soundcard via USB to the computer.
-Then type the following command to see where is located the ReSpeaker:
+Then type the following command to see where is located the XMOS xCore Array Microphone:

 ```
 arecord -l